fiduh/-terraform-aws-apigateway-v2/docs/README.md

+# Design
+This document is intended to describe the decisions and assumptions that went into the current design of the Amazon API Gateway module(s).
+Various concepts of Amazon API Gateway are covered here to help align readers with the service and its capabilities and how they influence the design provided by this project.

 # Terraform-aws-apigateway HTTP API/WebSocket

 Amazon API Gateway is an AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs at any scale.